0atman/noboilerplate/scripts/38-autism.md

 notes:

-- Country to stereotype Autistic people are often more aware of the rules of society than non-autistic people.
+- Country to stereotype, Autistic people are often more aware of the rules of society than non-autistic people.
 - autistic learning is like foreign language learning, I think:
 	- We learned the rules more recently then everyone else (we were late to the party)
 	- This means the rules are fresher in our minds